-We need you to be seen as your local market or niche expert, someone that your clients and prospects want to do more business with.
+You need you to be seen as your local market or niche expert, someone that your clients and prospects want to do more business with.

 As mentioned above, writing a blog is actually pretty easy.

-And the answer is primarily determined by what your goals are for the actual blog and for the specific article.
+The answer is primarily determined by what your goals are for the actual blog and for the specific article.

 Depending on your goals, the average blog should be anywhere from 500 to 2000+ words.